se-for-sci/se-for-sci.github.io/slides/week-08-1.md

 ## Optional static typing (2)

 Python doesn't care about type annotations!
 Some are accessible to libraries, but using that is not as common.

-How do you use the type annotations?
-With a type checker!
+Use via a type checker!

 - MyPy: The original type checker, from the CPython authors.
 - PyRight: Microsoft's type checker.
 Powers PyLance in VSCode.
-- PyRE: Meta's type checker, written for Instagram.
-In OCaml.
+- PyRE (Pyrefly): Meta's type checker for Instagram.
+In OCaml (Rust).
 - PyType: Google's type checker with inference.
-Python + UNIX.
+Deprecated.
 - PyCharm also has a built-in one.
+- Ty (beta): from Astral, written in Rust.
+(Ruff/uv devs)

 ---